 In addition to Hong’s list, one might add: unjustifiable prisoner populations, prison and police violence, torture, racism, securitization, militarism and aggression, nuclear threats, violations against refugees, ideological-economic-religious fundamentalism, unaffordable health care, childhood indoctrination, enforced disappearances, elites beyond the law, and irrational and dysfunctional political and economic systems.

 Virtually all these elements that define North Korea, especially in the human rights field, are also core repressions of American ideology.
 The fetish conceals the void of our core ideological elements (Woods 2012: 301), primarily class antagonism and the myth of benevolent hegemony, around which American ideology revolves.
 North Korea “is the embodiment of the Lie which enables us to sustain the unbearable truth” (Žižek cf. Wood 2012: 275).
 That is, North Korean society is the Lie of American liberalism that sustains reality and reflects the Real: it is the American repression of class antagonism and the fiction of US-led Asian regional harmony.
-Of course North Korea is not the only foe of its kind, what is exceptional is the degree to which it entirely constituted as such.
+Of course North Korea is not the only foe of its kind, what is exceptional is the extraordinary degree to which it is constituted as such.

 Conclusion: The Indoctrinated Masses Revisited